-NOTE: The delay difference is introduced some new QoS policy to solve correlated requirements among XR dedicated QFIs of UE(s).
+NOTE 1: The delay difference is introduced some new QoS policy to solve correlated requirements among XR dedicated QFIs of UE(s).

 And, based on the DNN and S-NSSAI dedicated to an XR service, same SMF and UPF are selected for the UE(s) during PDU session establishment which the user enjoys the XR service by.

-Editor's note: Whether and how to guarantee the same SMF and UPF can be selected or reselected for the group UE(s) of the XRM service is FFS.